d6y/lift-cookbook/docs/0000-Lift-Cookbook.md

 Lift Cookbook
 =============

-A collection of common questions with solutions for anyone using the Lift web framework.
+A collection of solutions to problems you might encounter while developing web applications with the [Lift web framework](http://www.liftweb.net).